 The Greater Cambridge Local Plan will need to ensure that it is planning for a sufficient number of new homes to support its economic growth aspirations.
 Whilst it is acknowledged that the medium option for new homes does incorporate an uplift for economic growth in the area, in addition to the application of a 10% buffer to reach the suggested housing requirement.
-Thakeham would suggest that the Councils undertake further work to ensure that the correct uplift has been applied to ensure that the Councils can meet their relevant aspirations in terms of job creation and growth, and as consequence provide the right level of housing to support this.
-This is important to ensure that existing employers in the area can continue to thrive and expand importantly retaining and attracting staff including graduates, in what is a global recruitment marketplace for many of the industries already located in Greater Cambridge.
+Thakeham would suggest that the Councils undertake further work to ensure that the correct uplift has been applied to ensure that the Councils can meet their relevant aspirations in terms of job creation and growth, and as a result provide the right level of housing to support this.
+This is important to ensure that existing employers in the area can continue to thrive and expand retaining and attracting staff including graduates, in what is a global recruitment marketplace for many of the industries already located in Greater Cambridge.
 Further, in order to ensure Greater Cambridge continues to be a focus for inward investment into the UK, following on from the successes of the past, continued focus on supporting employment growth will be key and part of that will be providing housing to attract not just highly skilled staff but also for the variety of lower paid workers such as cleaners, delivery drivers and shop workers.
-These lower paid workers are necessary to support the wider community and economy such as in Greater Cambridge, where land and house prices are high.
-These people are either driven out, much has been the case in London and has been seen in parts of Greater Cambridge to more affordable locations, but with the consequence of a longer commute, or greater affordable housing provision is required to accommodate them.
-S/DS: Development strategy The first proposals consultation is suggesting a focus on existing commitments and expansion of existing sites to meet the suggested housing need.
+These lower paid workers are necessary to support the wider community and economy such as in Greater Cambridge where land and house prices are high.
+These people are either driven out, much has been the case in London and has been seen in parts of Greater Cambridge to more affordable locations, but with the consequence of a longer commute, or greater affordable housing provision is required to accommodate them

+S/DS: Development strategy

+The first proposals consultation is suggesting a focus on existing commitments and expansion of existing sites to meet the suggested housing need.
 Where new sites are proposed these are focussed predominantly within and around the edge of Cambridge.

 The background text to S/DS suggests that very limited development is proposed in rural areas due the Councils' desire to focus growth to more readily sustainable locations.
 Whilst, as we have touched on above, Thakeham supports a weighted distribution of development towards the most sustainable locations and key employment hubs, we would emphasise the importance of a variety of growth locations and sizes to support housing growth.
 New settlements, strategic extensions and development in rural locations all form a key part in meeting varying housing needs and ensuring a consistent supply of housing delivery.
-S/SH: Settlement hierarchy The settlement hierarchy seeks to group together similar settlements into categories that reflect their scale, characteristics and sustainability.
-It then seeks to limit development in any settlements which fall within the 'Minor Rural Centre' category and below.
-Thakeham considers this view is overly prescriptive.
-The Settlement hierarchy identifies just 8 settlements which would have no limit on individual scheme size: City: Cambridge Town: Cambourne, Northstowe and Waterbeach New Town Rural Centres: Bourn Airfield New Village, Histon & Impington, Great Shelford and Stapleford and Sawston The Greater Cambridge Area covers a significant geographical area and this suggested policy approach limits development opportunities across the plan area.
-It is suggested that development at Minor Rural Centre's should incorporate schemes of a maximum scheme size of 30 dwellings with lower tiers suggesting significantly less.
-Policies should retain a flexible approach to ensure that promotion sites and applications can be assessed on a site by site basis on the merits and positive contribution they could make to an existing and future community.
-Development opportunities in these communities could have significant longer-term sustainability benefits by helping existing services remain, and where appropriate levels of growth are accommodated, new services could be provided as a result of development.
+In particular, growth in rural areas can contribute to improving and maintaining the vibrancy of these areas and is of great importance to ensuring these communities thrive.
+The important role that development in these rural areas can play should not be overlooked in the GCLP development strategy.